dpgaspar/Flask-AppBuilder/docs/views.rst

 --------

-All views inherit from this class. it's constructor will register your exposed urls on flask as a Blueprint, as well as all security permissions that need to be defined and protected.
+All views inherit from this class.
+Its constructor will register your exposed urls on flask as a Blueprint, as well as all security permissions that need to be defined and protected.

-You can use this kind of view to implement your own custom pages, attached to a menu or linked from any point of your site.
+You can use this kind of view to implement your own custom pages, attach it to a menu or link it from any point to your site.

 Decorate your url routing methods with **@expose**.
 Additionally add **@has_access** decorator to tell flask that this is a security protected method.